bennett000/ch1-sql-tables/README.md

 * The excellent [node-postgress (pg)](https://node-postgres.com/ "Node Postgres Library") library to talk to a Postgres database
 * Chalk to add colour to the output
+* `require-from-string`, exclusively for the TypScript type generator

 ## Description